 Signing your first lease is exciting!
 We love it when we get to help first-time renters find their dream apartment because it really is a special time.
-It’s also a busy time filled with a lot of information, so we thought we’d go ahead and outline everything a first-time renter needs to know before signing their first lease.
+It’s also a busy time filled with a lot of information, so we thought we’d go ahead and outline everything a renter needs to know before signing their first lease.
 If this is you, or will be you in the coming months, bookmark this baby because it covers it all.
 We also bolded some of the main ideas for all our “skimmers” out there.

 One quick note before we get started – make sure you have an organization system where everything’s in one place prior to starting your apartment journey.
 Having a folder or designated virtual storage place comes in handy when you need to reference anything pertaining to your apartment, renter’s insurance, or lease.

 A lease is a legally binding contract.
 Signing an apartment lease makes you legally responsible for everything covered within that lease, so the first thing you should plan to do is to read every word.
 It’s lengthy, but it goes over everything from when the rent should be paid and late fees to expectations of the tenant, to what can and cannot be altered in the unit.
 This goes for renting with a roomie, as well – all tenant signatures on the lease are equally subject to any legal ramifications if the contract isn’t fully upheld.
 Leasing agents at the property you’re leasing with can help answer any questions you might have about your agreement.
 Take time to ask them any questions you might have about the language used in the lease or their processes!

 Pro tip: bring a highlighter and sticky notes when you go over your lease agreement so you can outline things you’re concerned about, don’t understand, or want to gain clarity around.